ahmeddsaidi/Parking-Occupation-Detection-YOLOv8/README.md

 ## **Project Overview** 🌍

-This project aims to contribute to Morocco's digital transformation by developing an **AI-powered system** for automatic parking spot detection and classification.
+This project aims to contribute as an example to Morocco's digital transformation by developing an **AI-powered system** for automatic parking spot detection and classification.
 By leveraging **YOLOv8** (You Only Look Once version 8), a cutting-edge deep learning model, the system is capable of detecting free and occupied parking spaces from images in real time.
 This system can enhance urban mobility, reduce parking congestion, and improve the overall parking experience in cities.

 ## **Project Objectives** 🎯
 - 🚗 **Develop** a parking spot detection system using YOLOv8 for real-time applications.